reteps/Otto/README.md

 # Otto
 an imessage bot

 otto is a group chat imessages OSX handler.
 It runs in applescript with a golang parser.
+WARNING *this is hard to setup*.
+If we get 5 stars I will make it easier.

 imessage syntax: